schaugf/schaugf.github.io/_pages/recent-news.md

 author_profile: true
 ---

-- September, 2020: Our SHIFT paper, led by Erik Burlingame, has *finally* been accepted to Scientific Reports!
+- September, 2020: Our SHIFT paper, led by (now) former labmate Erik Burlingame, has *finally* been accepted to Scientific Reports!
 - September, 2020: Beginning work as an associate scientist at Genentech as a fully-remote employee.
 Despite the distance and global challenges, I'm excited to begin investigating digital pathology's role in late stage biomarker development.
 - August, 2020: PhD defended!
 Accomplished my goal of defending before turning 30 with less than a week to spare
 - July, 2020: Our paper "DISSECT: DISentangle SharablE ConTent for Multimodal Integration and Crosswise-mapping” has been accepted for presentation at, and publication in the proceedings of, the 2020 59th IEEE Conference on Decision and Control!
 Our first steps towards general-purpose unsupervised imaging-omics domain translation.
 Preprint available [here](https://www.biorxiv.org/content/10.1101/2020.09.04.283234v1)